 |Cons||There’s a small chance Microsoft will reject activation, and you’ll have to contact support||Desktop watermark; Personalization options restricted; Can't use Microsoft support||You have to be currently enrolled in an eligible school||There's a small chance your key won't work, and you'll have to contact support to get it fixed; Some third parties don't offer refunds||Expensive|

 Nothing’s cheaper than free.
-If you’re looking for Windows 10 Home, or even Windows 10 Pro, it’s possible to get the OS onto your PC without paying a penny.
+If you’re looking for Windows 10 Home, or even Windows 10 Pro, it’s possible to get Windows 10 for free onto your PC.
 If you already have a Windows 7, 8 or 8.1 a software/product key, you can upgrade to Windows 10 for free.
 You activate it by using the key from one of those older OSes.
 But note that a key can only be used on one PC at a time, so if you use that key for a new PC build, any other PC running that key is out of luck.

 Downsides of Upgrading From Windows 7 or 8